How to Evaluate A Newsletter's Worth [2023 Guide]

 How to Evaluate A Newsletter

-Valuation = (Profit from last 6 months + Operational costs) x Multiplier
+Newsletter valuation = (last 6 months profit + operational costs) x Multiplier

-So if a newsletter made $500 in the last 6 months (with the operational cost factored in), it can be sold for around $5000 on Microns.
+So if a newsletter made $500 in profit in the last 6 months (with the operational cost factored in), it can be sold for around $5000 on Microns.
+Keep in mind that other factors like the engagement rate, etc., can impact this value and make it more expensive.

 How to Monetize Newsletters